Causes of Cirrhosis

 Disorders that block or damage the bile ducts can cause bile to back up in the liver, leading to inflammation and cirrhosis.
 These diseases include primary biliary cirrhosis and primary sclerosing chlorangitis.

-Primary Sclerosing Cholangitis: Primary sclerosing cholangitis (PSC) is a chronic disease that mostly affects men, usually around age 40.
+Primary sclerosing cholangitis (PSC) is a chronic disease that mostly affects men, usually around age 40.
 The cause is unknown, but immune system defects, genetics, and infections may play a role.
 Most patient with PSC also have inflammatory bowel disease.

 Nonalcoholic Fatty Liver Disease (NAFLD) and Nonalcoholic Steatohepatitis (NASH)